 Academic Internships (paid or unpaid) may qualify as credit-bearing internships.
-Academic Internships are credit-bearing internships, allowing students to earn academic credit for the hours spent on-site at their internship and completion of required weekly assignments supervised by an Internship Specialist or Faculty Internship Supervisor.
+Academic Internships are credit-bearing internships, allowing students to earn academic credit for the hours spent on-site at their internship and completion of required weekly assignments supervised by an Internship Specialist.

 Please note that receiving approval for an internship slightly differs for U.S. Citizens, International Students on an F-1 or J-1 Visa, and Transfer students.